-LF is caused by microscopic worm that spread from person to person by the bite of infected mosquito.
-The microscopic worms pass from the mosquito through the skin, and travel to the lymph vessels.
-In the lymph vessels they grow into adults.
-An adult worm lives for about 5-7 years.
-The adult worms mate and release millions of microscopic worms, called microfilariae, into the blood.
-People with the worms in their blood can give the infection to others through mosquitoes.
-The microfilaria damage the lymph nodes and lymphatic vessel by which flow of lymph fluid is impaired and cause massive lymphoedema (elephantiasis) of the legs ,arms breast, genital area .In the early age there are no symptoms, this stage can last for several years.
-As the disease progresses the skin becomes very thickened and with overhanging folds which can resemble the foot of an elephant.
+Lymphatic Filariasis (LF) is caused by a microscopic worm that spread from person to person by the bite of an infected mosquito.
+The microscopic worms pass from the mosquito through the skin, travel to the lymph vessels and grow into adults.
+The adult worms then release millions of microscopic eggs called microfilariae, into the blood.
+People with live filarial worms in their blood can give the infection to others through mosquitoes.
+The microfilaria damage the lymph nodes and lymphatic vessels by which the flow of lymph fluid is impaired and causes massive lymphoedema (elephantiasis) of the legs, arms, breast, and genital area.
+There are no symptoms in the early stage of infection after receiving mosquito bites.
+This stage can last for several years.
+As the disease progresses the skin becomes much thickened and with overhanging folds resembling the foot of an elephant.

 - Pain and tenderness.